Timothy Treadwell: Alaskan expeditions

-Treadwell relayed a story where he resorted to using bear mace on one occasion, but added that he had felt terrible grief over the pain he perceived it had caused the bear, and refused to use it on subsequent occasions.

 Death

-In October 2003, Treadwell and his girlfriend, physician assistant Amie Huguenard (born October 23, 1965, in Buffalo, New York), visited Katmai National Park, which is on the Alaska Peninsula across Shelikof Strait from Kodiak Island.
-In Grizzly Man, Werner Herzog states that according to Treadwell's diaries, Huguenard feared bears and felt very uncomfortable in their presence.
+In October 2003, Treadwell and his girlfriend, physician assistant Amie Huguenard (born October 23, 1965, in Buffalo, New York), visited Katmai National Park, which is on the Alaskan Peninsula across Shelikof Strait from Kodiak Island.
+In Grizzly Man, Werner Herzog states that Treadwell had written in his diaries that Huguenard feared bears and felt very uncomfortable in their presence.
 Her final journal entries indicated that she wanted to be away from Katmai.
 Treadwell set his campsite near a salmon stream where wild bears commonly feed in autumn.
-Treadwell was in the park later in the year than normal, at a time when bears attempt to gain as much fat as possible before winter.
+He was in the park later in the year than normal, at a time when bears attempt to gain as much fat as possible before winter.
 Food was scarce that autumn, causing the bears to be even more aggressive than usual.

 Treadwell and Huguenard were to leave the park at his usual time of year, and had actually returned to Kodiak on September 26 to store their gear for the season and catch a connecting flight to return to their home in California.
 After an argument with the airline ticketer over the price of altering his return ticket, Treadwell and Huguenard made the decision to return to their campsite on September 29 for an additional week.
 Treadwell also wanted to locate a favorite female brown bear about which he was concerned.
-He said he hated modern civilization and felt better in nature with the bears than he did in big cities around humans.
-The bears he had been used to during the summer had already gone into hibernation, and bears that Treadwell did not know from other parts of the park were moving into the area.
-Some of the last footage taken by Treadwell, hours before his death, includes video of a bear diving into the river repeatedly for a piece of dead salmon.
-Treadwell mentioned in the footage that he did not feel entirely comfortable around that particular bear.
-In Grizzly Man, Herzog speculates on whether Treadwell filmed the very bear that killed him.
+The bears he was familiar with during the summer had already gone into torpor, and bears from other parts of the park that did not know Treadwell were moving into the area.

+Some of the last footage taken by Treadwell hours before his death includes video of a bear diving into the river repeatedly for a piece of dead salmon.
+He mentioned in the footage that he did not feel entirely comfortable around that particular bear.
+In Grizzly Man, Herzog speculates on whether Treadwell filmed the very bear who killed him.